wafiyulahdi-port/Gawebecik_Data-Analyst_Project-Portfolio/README.md

 * Server-side processing pipelines
 * Structured insertion into reporting databases

-Their outputs feed sensitive dashboards in Metabase, Looker, and Tableau, all of which contain confidential business metrics that cannot be sanitized or redacted.
+Their outputs feed sensitive dashboards in Metabase, Looker, and Tableau, all of which contain confidential business metrics that cannot be sanitized or redacted..

 ## Other Important but Restricted Operational Files
 There are also several mid-level operational analytics tasks that are not included for confidentiality reasons, such as: